pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Change Address.md

 This could lead to 2 scenarios:

 ### Scenario A: Customer will pay the fee
-1. Go to Supt-Logistics Form and fill in a Daily Catch-up -> Change Address request.
+1. Go to JIRA and create a ticket in Project: "Logistics Support (LS)":
+    Issue Type: Daily Catch-up
+    Support Request: Change Address
     Make sure to fill in the PayPal account.
 2. Go Shopify and also update the shipping address on the order.
-3. Maines should issue the PayPal invoice directly to the customer’s inbox/PayPal account, and change the Invoice Status (in Supt-Logistics Form (Responses)) to “Sent”.
+3. Maines should issue the PayPal invoice directly to the customer’s inbox/PayPal account, and add a comment “Sent” in the Support Comment.
-4. Once the customer has paid off the fee, Invoice Status will be updated to “Paid”.
+4. Once the customer has paid off the fee, please update the comment  to “Paid”.
 5. Logistics team will then change the address and send out the order.
 TRK# should be available within 2 days since their update.

 ### Scenario B: Customer wants to cancel